-Norway is a multilingual society where, according to The Language Council of Norway, more than 100 different languages are spoken.
-In a population of only 4,5 million, this wide range of languages holds significant potential for cultural diversity and economic opportunity.
+Norway is a multilingual society where, according to Statistics Norway (SSB), more than 300 different languages are spoken.
+In a population of only 5,3 million, this wide range of languages holds significant potential for cultural diversity and economic opportunity.
 In many parts of the world, it is common for children to be exposed to two or even more languages right from birth.
 In Europe, however, bilingualism or multilingualism is a relatively recent phenomenon.
 As a consequence, growing up with more than one language is often regarded as ’special’ and even dangerous for a child’s development, and multilingualism is often surrounded by negative beliefs and misunderstandings.
 This is largely due to a lack of information. ’Flere språk til flere’ (more languages to more people) will try to improve on this situation by informing the public about the benefits of bilingualism and by encouraging families, educators, and policy makers to support children’s development of multiple languages.

 Benefits of Multilingualism

-If you click here you can read more about the benefits of bilingualism in an article from The New York Times.
+You can read more about the benefits of bilingualism in this article from The New York Times.

-Our logo is a young kid who says hello in four languages, representing all the children in Norway who grow up with more than one language.
+On our logo you can see a child who says hello in four languages, representing all children in Norway growing up with more than one language.
 The child in our logo looks happy, and not at all confused.
 He or she knows what a great gift being multilingual is!

-We could have included many more languages, but we chose four that are well represented in Tromsø: Norwegian (hei), North Sami (bures), Russian (privet) and Arabic (marhaba).
+We could have included many more languages in the logo, but have chosen four that are well represented in Tromsø, the location of our first branch: Norwegian (hei), North Sami (bures), Russian (privet) and Arabic (marhaba).
+Below you can also see the logo for the Trondheim branch.
+The four languages represented here are: Norwegian (hei), South Sami (haaj), Polish (tjesjtj) and Arabic (marhaba).
 The child in the logo was drawn by a young student in Italy, Elisabetta Wolleb.